nitvirus/drupal8-learning/README.md

 How to create a base theme, including understanding the differences in the included core themes: Stable, Class, Stark, and Bartik.

 How to create URL routes in a routing.yml file that point to controller and form classes.

+I also got several questions about View Modes and Form Modes.